Themis: Mythology

 In Homer's Iliad she is tasked with calling the gods to council on Olympus by Zeus.

 Themis was present at Delos to witness the birth of Apollo, and nursed him with nectar and ambrosia.
-In his De Astronomica, Hyginus lists Themis, in addition to the nymph Amalthea, as the foster-mother and nurse of the young Zeus.
+In his De astronomia, Hyginus lists Themis, in addition to the nymph Amalthea, as the foster-mother and nurse of the young Zeus.
 In a fragment of Pindar, Themis was brought from the springs of Oceanus by the Moirai (in this version not her daughters) to Olympus, where she became the first wife of Zeus (rather than the second), and by him the mother of the Horae.

 According to the lost Cypria by Stasinus of Cyprus, Themis and Zeus together plotted the start of the Trojan War.
 According to Quintus Smyrnaeus, when the gods defied the orders of Zeus and started fighting each other after the creation of the Trojan Horse, Themis stopped them by warning them of Zeus's wrath.

 In the Orphic "Rhapsodic Theogony", or Rhapsodies, (first century BC/AD) Nyx (Night) prophesied that Themis would remain a virgin until Rhea gave birth to a child of Cronus.

 Themis also played a role in Eros, the young god of love, growing up; according to Porphyry, his mother Aphrodite was worried about her son, Eros, staying a child forever and brought him to Themis.
 Themis told her to give Eros a brother, as he wasn't growing because of his solitude.
 Aphrodite then gave birth to another love god, Anteros (meaning "counter-love"), and Eros grew whenever he was near him.
 But every time Anteros was away, Eros shrank back to his previous, small form.

 When four Cretan men (Aegolius, Celeus, Cerberus and Laius) broke into the sacred cavern in Crete where Rhea had given birth to Zeus in order to steal some of the honey produced there by the sacred bees, Themis and her daughters the Fates convinced Zeus against killing them inside the holy cave, as they considered it impious for anyone to die in the cave, so instead he turned all four into different birds.